United States Disease Prevention Program

 Nearly 7,000 people die annually from illnesses directly related to smoking and approximately 751 die from illnesses and fires indirectly related to smoking, for a total of 7,717 annual deaths in Wisconsin.
 Tobacco use also costs Wisconsin approximately $4.5 billion annually in health care expenses and lost productivity.

-Twenty Wisconsin agencies identified strategies to improve their capacity in becoming accreditation ready or to become accredited.
+Ninety-seven Wisconsin agencies identified strategies to improve their capacity in becoming accreditation ready or to become accredited.
 These included conducting self-assessment for accreditation readiness, identify/improve tools for accreditation evidence, develop quality improvement programs, develop strategic plans and performance management plans, and revise and develop public health policies and procedures.

 Public health department accreditation standards address the array of public health functions set forth in the ten Essential Public Health Services.
 They also address a range of core public health programs and activities including, environmental health, health education, health promotion, community health, chronic disease prevention and control, communicable infectious disease, injury prevention, maternal and child health, public health emergency preparedness, access to clinical services, public health laboratory services, management /administration, and governance.